Q: Are your products organic?

 A: Our commitment to you is excellence in product quality.
 We strive to provide our customers with ingredients and materials that are grown naturally without chemicals.
 Though we are not certified organic we follow some of the same guidelines and concepts to insure healthy food, they way it was intended to grow.
 Becoming certified organic entails many, many holes and loops to go through.
 Simply put, we never use chemicals to grow our food.
 Many of our dried tea and herb ingredients are purchased by reputable companies nation wide that source very high quality ingredients from all over the world.
 Many of which are from farmers who are Fair Trade and who wildharvest. *When we need to purchase an ingredient we can’t grow ourselves, we always purchase certified organic ingredients whenever they are available.
 When organic is not available, we carefully select the best wildcrafted or “grown without chemicals” from sources that have a strong plant sustainability program, and can provide us with their certification.
-All of our ingredients come from a small handful of choice companies that go through strict regulations and testing.
+All of our ingredients we purchase come from a small handful of choice companies that go through strict regulations and testing.
 Each company we purchase products from complies with the Global Standard for Food Safety, as well as regulations from the Food & Drug Administration (FDA), along with many other certifications.
 Our products we’ve purchased have gone through a full allergen program and are under tight controls to prevent cross-contamination, that’s why we choose these companies!
 Our small business also follows the GSF safety and FDA packaging guidelines suitable to our business type.
-We follow strict regulations that aren’t even yet qualified for our small business.
-We feel this is important, as we aim for quality and integrity, as we seek to move forward to become certified organic ourselves in the future.
+We follow strict regulations that aren’t even yet qualified for our small farm.
+We feel this is important, as we aim for quality and integrity, and a healthy future for families just like ours.
 We never sell a product our family doesn’t eat or use ourselves.

 Q: How long does processing and shipping take?